 A little un-agile maybe?

-As I said, Mother Nature forced our hand to follow an unconventional planning.
+As I said, Mother Nature forced our hand to make an unconventional planning for an Agile project in the form of a Gant Chart.
 There was little to none room for deviation from it, but all the more agility was needed from us team members to still make sure the solution was not going to suffer because of this.